apollographql/federation-jvm/README.md

 ```

 It is generally desired to only create traces for requests that actually come from Apollo Gateway, as they aren't
 helpful if you're connecting directly to your backend service for testing.
-In order
+There are number of ways to let the
-for `FederatedTracingInstrumentation` to know if the request is coming from Gateway, you need to give it access to the
+`FederatedTracingInstrumentation` know if the request is coming from Gateway.

-HTTP request's headers, by making the `context` part of your `ExecutionInput` implement the `HTTPRequestHeaders`
-interface.
-For example:
+#### Custom GraphQL context

+You can create custom GraphQL context that implements the `HTTPRequestHeaders` interface and provides access to the
+incoming HTTP request headers.

 ```java
 HTTPRequestHeaders context = new HTTPRequestHeaders() {